probmods/probmods2/exercises/process-models.md

 ## Exercise 1.

 Consider once again the simple blicket detector model from the Conditional Dependence chapter and Bayesian Data Analysis exercises.
-Here, we have simplified the model such that the only free parameter is the base rate of being a blicket, and the participant only sees one data point (i.e. only one set of blocks that make it go off).
+Here, we have simplified the model such that the only free parameter is the base rate of being a blicket, and the participant only sees one data point (i.e. one set of blocks that makes the machine beep).

 ~~~~
 var detectingBlickets = function(evidence, params) {
   return Infer({method: 'enumerate'}, function() {
     var blicket = mem(function(block) {return flip(params.baseRate)})
     var power = function(block) {return blicket(block) ? .95 : .05}
-    var machine = function(blocks) {
+    var machineBeeps = function(blocks) {
       return (blocks.length == 0 ? flip(0.05) :
               flip(power(first(blocks))) || machine(rest(blocks)))
     }
-    condition(machine(evidence))
+    condition(machineBeeps(evidence))
     return blicket('A')
   })
 }